Scleral Buckling Surgery for Retinal Detachment

 Other facts about the surgery

-- The surgery usually takes place in a hospital.
-Detachments can usually be repaired on an outpatient basis (you go home the same day) in the hospital or in an outpatient surgical center.
+- The surgery takes place in an operating room, usually on an outpatient basis (you go home the same day).

 - Local or general anesthesia may be used.